ShailanshiGupta/Sneakers-sales-analysis/report/README.md

 This folder contains the final deliverables of the project.

-- `executive_report.pdf`: Business-focused summary of findings and recommendations.
+* `executive_report.pdf`: Business-focused summary of findings and recommendations.
-- `sneakers_analysis_presentation.pptx`: Presentation used to communicate insights.
+* `SNEAKERS_RESALE_VALUE.pptx`: Presentation used to communicate insights.